Orlando Arcia Player Props: Braves vs. Brewers

-The Atlanta Braves, including Orlando Arcia (hitting .257 in his past 10 games, with a double, two home runs, three walks and four RBI), battle starter Freddy Peralta and the Milwaukee Brewers at American Family Field, Friday at 8:10 PM ET.
+Orlando Arcia -- with a slugging percentage of .545 in his past 10 games, including three home runs -- will be in action for the Atlanta Braves versus the Milwaukee Brewers, with Adrian Houser on the hill, on July 22 at 7:15 PM ET.

-In his most recent game, he notched a home run while going 1-for-3 against the Diamondbacks.
+He hit a home run while going 1-for-3 in his most recent game against the Brewers.

 Orlando Arcia Game Info & Props vs. the Brewers